The EAFP Histopathology Workshop

 Presenting at the workshop represents an excellent opportunity for younger researchers to discuss their cases/work within a group of dedicated colleagues focused on the specific workshop topic.
 Over 50% of the attendees do not present work but participate as part of their skill development and learning experience.
 While participating is useful for all, is particularly attractive to students and early career colleagues, making the workshop certificate a valuable part of their portfolio for academic careers or post-graduation employment.

-All proceedings from the EAFP Histopathology Workshops are in process to be converted to a digital online version to grant accessibility for EAFP members only (upon login).
+Proceedings from all the EAFP Histopathology Workshops are in process to be converted to a digital online version, becoming available to EAFP members only, upon login through this webpage.

 1995 – Gill and Eye pathology *